uselesstechjunks/leetcode/docs/source/ml/qb.rst

 	* Step 2: Solve the key problem and identify subproblems.
 	* Step 3: Assume simplest solution to the subproblems and solve the key problem end-to-end.
 	* Step 4: Talk about metrics, practical issues and hosting.
+	* Step 5: Subproblems

-	* Step 5: Iterate over the subproblems and identify ones that can be solved by ML.
+		* Step 5a: Iterate over the subproblems and identify ones that can be solved by ML.
-	* Step 6: Solve the ML subproblems using step 2-6 in repeat until there are none left.
+		* Step 5b: Solve the ML subproblems using step 2-6 in repeat until there are none left.
+	* Step 6: Identify model degradation over time.

 Problem Domains
 ================================================================================